mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 * <a markdown="0" target="_blank" href="http://pages.uoregon.edu/koch/texshop/">TeXshop</a> - (Mac only)
 * <a markdown="0" target="_blank" href="http://miktex.org/download">MiKTeX</a> - (Windows only)

 For the advanced user, I recommend adding the <a markdown="0" target="_blank" href="https://github.com/SublimeText/LaTeXTools">LaTeXTools</a> compiler plugin to <a markdown="0" target="_blank" href="http://www.sublimetext.com/">Sublime Text</a> through <a markdown="0" target="_blank" href="http://wbond.net/sublime_packages/package_control">Package Control</a>.
 Sublime Text is an amazing text editor with great features and customization.
 The LaTeXTools plugin makes preparing large documents with chapters, figures, and citations a breeze.
-Begin by creating a new blank text document and saving it as a .tex file.
+Begin by creating a new blank text document and saving it as a `.tex` file.

 ##### Advanced Users - Text Editor with Compiler

-* <a markdown="0" target="_blank" href="http://www.sublimetext.com/">Sublime Text 2</a> - Great text editor for developers (Free unlimited trial version)
+* <a markdown="0" target="_blank" href="http://www.sublimetext.com/">Sublime Text 3</a> - Great text editor for developers (Free unlimited trial version)
-* <a markdown="0" target="_blank" href="http://wbond.net/sublime_packages/package_control">Package Control</a> - Manager for the add-ons to Sublime Text
+* <a markdown="0" target="_blank" href="http://wbond.net/sublime_packages/package_control">Package Control</a> - Manager for the Sublime Text add-ons
 * <a markdown="0" target="_blank" href="https://github.com/SublimeText/LaTeXTools">LaTeXTools</a> - Plugin to compile LaTeX right in Sublime Text

 #### The Basics